Our team

 Kevin Riordan

-Kevin is a fifth-year doctoral student in the Department of Counseling Psychology, a graduate research assistant at the Center for Healthy Minds (CHM), and a fellow in the Graduate Training Program in Mental Health Equity.
+Kevin is a doctoral student in the Department of Counseling Psychology, a graduate research assistant at the Center for Healthy Minds (CHM), and a fellow in the Graduate Training Program in Mental Health Equity.
 He is currently the lab manager of PCS Lab.
 His research interests center on meditation-based interventions and the potential for mobile-health technology (e.g., smartphone apps, teletherapy) to help address mental health inequity and the mental health treatment gap.
 Increasingly, Kevin is also engaged in projects exploring the relationship between mental/behavioral health and the climate crisis, and effective pedagogy for teaching antiracism and social justice to helping professionals.
 Kevin’s clinical training has involved various roles in college counseling, community mental health, inpatient settings, primary care mental health integration, and mandated psychiatric care for violent offenders with serious mental illness.
 These clinical roles and relationships are tremendous sources of meaning and motivation throughout Kevin’s life, including in directing his research efforts.
 Prior to graduate school, Kevin worked in outdoor education and international development, spent a year in silent monastic training, and for four years provided direct care to residents living in a mental health healing community.

 Qiang Xie